cdanto/ComplianceAI-Hub/README.md

 ## Community and Support
 Join our community for discussions, feature requests, or issue reporting.
 Your feedback and participation are invaluable.

+### List of Contributors
+- See the [list of contributors](https://github.com/cdanto/ComplianceAI-Hub/graphs/contributors) who have participated in this project.
+We appreciate and value every contribution to the repository.

 ## Contact
 For further inquiries, collaborations, or support, please contact me at [cdanol](https://twitter.com/cdanol).

 ---

-Please note, this repository is a community-driven project and may not list all existing GPT agents in compliance.
+▶️ Please note, this repository is a community-driven project and may not list all existing GPT agents in compliance.
 Contributions are welcome – feel free to add your own creations!

-**Disclaimer: Users should exercise caution and evaluate the agents before use.
+🚩 **Disclaimer: Users should exercise caution and evaluate the agents before use.
 Additionally please note that some of these GPTs are still in experimental test phase.**